AppDaemon/appdaemon/docs/APPGUIDE.rst

       module: sound
       class: Sound
       dependencies:
-        - sound
+        - Sound
-        - global
+        - Global

-AppDaemon will write errors to the log if a dependency is missing and it should also detect circular dependencies.
+AppDaemon will write errors to the log if a dependency is missing and it will also detect circular dependencies.

 Loading Priority
 ----------------